8 You number my wanderings;

 “The evil that is in the world almost always comes of ignorance, and good intentions may do as much harm as malevolence if they lack understanding.”

-OK, so these quotes are just from ordinary peeps…but what does the bible have to say?
-Well, I’m no biblical scholar and I have so much to learn, but I kept hearing a passage in my head from Romans 14…so I read the entire chapter and feel its meaning goes well beyond food.
+Let’s see what the bible has to say.
+I’m no biblical scholar and I have so much to learn, but I kept hearing a passage in my head from Romans 14…so I read the entire chapter and feel its meaning goes well beyond food.
 I think it relates to what someone was trying to say in a comment I mentioned earlier…Those that are confident enough in their faith to go see this movie and gain some sort of beneficial understanding from it which does not conflict with God’s truth should not be condemned or shamed by those who aren’t comfortable with this film.
 God blesses both.

 I’m not into a fictionalized idea/portrayal of two parts of the Trinity appearing as people, but that’s just me.
 It felt wrong.
 I also didn’t like the watering down of sin and its consequences.
 When I heard her (Papa) say, “Sin is its own punishment” I immediately said out loud, “WHAT?!?!”
 I don’t even know what that means!
 Most sin is enjoyable or no one would be doing it.
 How can sin be its own punishment?
 That would mean Jesus didn’t have to die for our sins if there’s no danger of punishment.
 We all have to face judgment one day.
 That’s why believing in Jesus and what He did for us at the cross is so important.
 We are redeemed through His blood.
 I didn’t feel the complete message of the cross was presented well, if at all.
 It was hard for me to move past that scene.
 It was basically implied that there is no such thing as the wrath of God.
 Well, tell me that after reading the book of Revelation.
 Let’s just say this is why I don’t like to watch these movies…I feel safer (and calmer) learning and reading about God’s will and character straight from God’s Holy Word because from there I KNOW for sure, without a doubt, that what I read is true and accurate.
 But that’s not to say God can’t reveal Himself through other avenues.
 He does it all the time.